That’s Phernominal

 and find I use it in many of my quilts.
 I am currently working

-on a series of quilts using circles; I like their rhythm, balance
+on a series of quilts using circles; I like their rhythm,

 and continuity.